AleksanderCehovin/interceptor/README.md

   on the pipeline side is the best solution.
 Doing it on the GUI side will implement logic more easily implemented upstream.
 - When actively resizing window with mouse drag, the tab switching between runs does not work properly.
-- Argument to switch between basic and extended GUI versions
 - Refactor the setup of all the GUI strings.
-- Add support for extended GUI in the simulator.
+- Add support for preview images in the extended GUI in the simulator.
 - Use a proper test screen image for when preview images are not available?